for J-1 Intern + Trainee Programs

 - Seek immediate medical attention for proper diagnosis and/or testing.
 Most doctors’ offices will require being notified of COVID-19-related concerns in advance of appointment arrival.

-- Notify Cultural Vistas immediately.
-Per federal requirements, we must notify the Department of State of any such COVID-19 encounters/cases.
+- Notify Cultural Vistas immediately if you are hospitalized or contract a severe case of COVID-19 prevents training beyond 2 weeks.
+Per federal requirements, we must notify the Department of State cases.

 Program Changes: Fluctuating COVID-19 cases in office buildings, cities and states may result in required adjustments to a J-1 Training Program.
 Most temporary changes are okay; however, Cultural Vistas must be notified immediately to ensure continued program compliance and to update necessary records if there are changes including:

 - Inability to train physically at the address listed on the DS-7002 Training Plan document.
-The training has moved to another location, goes remote, or is pause altogether.
+The training has moved to another location, remote activity is greater than what is outlined on the DS-7002 Training Plan, or is paused altogether.

-- Supervisor listed on the DS-7002 Training Plan is no longer on site with the J-1 Participant for the majority of the work week.
-The supervisor is not present, is now supervising remotely, or has changed.
+- Supervisor listed on the DS-7002 Training Plan is no longer on site with, or available to the J-1 Participant for the majority the work week.
+The supervisor is not present or working, or the primary supervisor has changed.

 - Salary adjustments due to changes at the company.
 Salary increases due to overtime or added responsibilities, or salary decreases due to changes in funding.